hajkeats/python_lambda_template/README.md

 ## Deployment

-From inside the terraform repository run the following commands to deploy the code:
+From inside the terraform directory run the following commands to deploy the code:

 ```
 terraform init